petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 ### What is Trusted Launch as default?

 Trusted launch as default (TLaD) is currently in preview for all clients AND generally available for Azure portal, PowerShell, and CLI.
-For more information, see [Trusted launch as default in REST API (Preview)](trusted-launch.md#preview-trusted-launch-as-default).
+For more information, see [Trusted launch default (Preview)](trusted-launch.md#preview-trusted-launch-as-default).

 ### Is Azure Compute Gallery supported by Trusted Launch?